anto16jose/ai-chat-interface/README.md

 - Secure API key handling (never exposed to frontend)
 - Error handling and loading states
 - Rate limiting and CORS protection
+- **Export Chat Transcript:** Users can export their current chat session as a downloadable text file.
+This feature demonstrates dynamic frontend-backend interaction: the frontend requests the transcript from the backend, which generates the file in real time.
+This satisfies the assignment's requirement for a second dynamic aspect (beyond chat and settings).

 ---